Protein Baked Oats

 2 image collage showing carrot cake baked oats before and after baking

 This version is pretty much a cookie for breakfast.
-I use peanut butter along with chocolate chips and cinnamon again.
+I use peanut butter along with chocolate chips, but you can use sunflower seed butter for a nut-free version.

 Ingredients to make oatmeal chocolate chip cookie version

 1. Use oat flour and skip the blender.
-If you use oat flour, then the consistency of the oats is already like flour.
-Then you can simply whisk everything together by hand.
+If you use oat flour, the consistency of the oats is already like flour.
+Then you can simply whisk everything together by hand to make protein baked oats.

 2. Cook it faster in the microwave.
 If you’re making a bunch of these, I found it faster to cook in the microwave with pretty much the same result.
 Test your microwave at 90 seconds to check for doneness, but it could take up to 2 minutes.